 Post in 2016

-IMV Inc. is a clinical-stage biopharmaceutical company focused on developing innovative cancer immunotherapies and vaccines for infectious diseases, including COVID-19.
-Utilizing its proprietary delivery platform, the company targets immune cells within the human body to enhance their ability to attack cancer cells.
-Its lead candidate, DPX-Survivac, is a targeted T cell therapy that has shown promise in multiple Phase 1 and 1b trials for late-stage ovarian cancer and relapsed/refractory DLBCL.
-DPX-Survivac is currently undergoing Phase 2 clinical trials across six cancer types and is being evaluated in combination with Keytruda.
-IMV is also progressing with a DPX-based vaccine for COVID-19, developed in collaboration with experts in infectious diseases, and is working on a vaccine targeting the respiratory syncytial virus strain A. Founded in 2000 and based in Dartmouth, Canada, the company was previously known as Immunovaccine Inc. before rebranding in 2018.
+IMV Inc. is a clinical-stage biopharmaceutical company based in Dartmouth, Canada, focused on developing innovative cancer immunotherapies and vaccines for infectious diseases.
+The company utilizes its patented DepoVax platform to enhance immune responses, allowing for controlled and prolonged exposure of antigens.
+Its lead candidate, DPX-Survivac, is a targeted T cell therapy that has shown promising results in multiple Phase 1 and 1b trials for late-stage ovarian cancer and relapsed/refractory diffuse large B cell lymphoma (DLBCL).
+IMV is currently conducting Phase 2 trials for DPX-Survivac across several cancer indications and exploring its use in combination with Merck's Keytruda.
+Additionally, IMV is developing a DPX-based vaccine candidate against COVID-19 and a vaccine targeting the respiratory syncytial virus.
+The company also has a diverse pipeline of vaccine candidates for various infectious diseases, including malaria and anthrax, and maintains partnerships in the animal health sector.

 Visterra